Grains

 3-4 days

-Store cooked pasta in shallow airtight containers to ensure quick cooling and prevent bacterial growth.
-Refrigerate promptly.
+Store cooked pasta in shallow, airtight containers to ensure rapid cooling.
+Refrigerate promptly within 2 hours of cooking.

 Freezer